ashutosh-roy/Tinkering_With_Code/theory/resume/resume__explanation.md

 Ensured adherence to 99.9% SLA for data availability during business hours, reduced retrieval times via resilient Data-Sync APIs developed in SpringBoot to consolidate scattered loan and EMI data for over 1M+ customers from Pennant and Snowflake into MongoDB.
 ```

+1. What approach did you take to ensure 99.9% SLA for data availability?
+Monitoring : We have setup alerts and dashboards to monitor API Success and failures, server restarts

 ### Point 5